SFe-Team-was-taken/SFe/format-specification/section7.md

 According to E-mu Systems(r), a hydra has nine heads.
 Cut one off, and another two grow.

 No major changes have been made to the structure itself.
-However, some of the variables inside each of the nine sub-chunks of the "hydra" structure have been changed to increase the length limits of variables.
-(SFe64)
+However, in SFe64, some of the variables inside each of the nine sub-chunks of the "hydra" structure have been changed to increase the length limits of variables.

 - Some WORDs have been changed to DWORDs (the w at the beginning has changed to dw).
 - Programs which create SFe64 files can not share exactly the same code as programs which create SFe32 files.